ShaneCurcuru/www-site/content/board/escalation.md

 *  Any potentially **disclosed security issue** that is not being addressed: escalating _immediately_ to ensure that the [Security Team is aware of the issue](/security/) is OK if other avenues are not working.

 -  Any **credible threats to personal safety** should be escalated immediately to local law enforcement or emergency personnel.
-If you are at an ApacheCon or other ASF hosted event, contact the conference organizers or Planning committee as soon as practical by asking any event staff; elsewhere, please contact the ASF's President at president@apache.org.
+If you are at a Community Over Code or other ASF hosted event, contact the conference organizers or Planning committee as soon as practical by asking any event staff; elsewhere, please contact the ASF's President at president@apache.org.

--  Any **legal summons or demands** from legal counsel should be escalated immediately to the [Legal Affairs Committee](https://whimsy.apache.org/roster/orgchart/vp-legal), so that the ASF's counsel can review for action.
+-  Any **legal summons or demands** from legal counsel should be escalated immediately to the [Legal Affairs Committee](https://whimsy.apache.org/foundation/orgchart/vp-legal), so that the ASF's counsel can review for action.

 -  Serious **code of conduct** violations where you are not comfortable working with the person in question directly may be escalated to the [President or reporting volunteers](/foundation/policies/conduct.html) directly.